aidenjcheng/illuminatehackathon/README.md

 The backend repository (responsible for making the API call): https://github.com/ephemeralwx/illuminateHackathonMLAPI The actual Machine Learning model was developed with google colab.
 I took inspiration from a previous notebook and modified the code to increase the # of classes and improve the accuracy.
 Here is a copy of the google colab project: https://github.com/ephemeralwx/mlmodel

+Tools we used/tech stack:
 We used Render.com to host the API service.
+Tailwind, GSAP for the frontend
+Python Flask for the backend

 Dropbox link (videos and photos during the hackathon) https://www.dropbox.com/scl/fo/lep8jtcj4ef1nq2ukxc4s/AFV6d6QtjnQz5h4GoOt6w3Q?rlkey=d5nroep5ozblwox7tuh5s8gbn&st=v50sip2z&dl=0